Creating an account & setting goals

 What is the "Set-It-and-Forget-It" allowance rule?

-With Set-it-and-Forget-it rule, you can set up a set amount of allowance to be transferred into
+With the Set-it-and-Forget-it rule, you can establish a set amount of

-your kid's Goalsetter Savings Account.
-All transfers happen on Monday of every week.
+Savings Account each week.
+All transfers happen on Mondays of each week.

 What is the "You're on Payroll" allowance rule?